Common basics¶

 Sometimes this is also required to build documentation.
 These classes

-of dependencies go into BDEPEND
+of dependencies go into BDEPEND under test and doc USE flags

 respectively.